 - Remember to book hotels and flights in advance, especially during the winter season.

 - If any significant document gets stolen or lost, immediately inform local police.
 Your documents can be misused.

 - Do not overpack if you are on a backpacking trip.

 - Respect the local culture.

 - English is spoken widely but in smaller regions, you will find people speaking the local language.
 So, try to learn a few local phrases for better communication.

-- Go with a registered tour guide, if needed.
-Local tour guides can charge you extra with inauthentic information.
+- Go with a registered tour guide if needed.
+Local tour guides can charge you extra for inauthentic information.